Nenyoko/Nenyoko/README.md

 ### Hi there 👋

+I'm Nenyoko, a teenager who loves technology and programming.
+I have started to learn some low-level languages like C++ and C, and I have a small base for WEB development.
+I hope to evolve and learn more and more and do more cool stuff.
+Oh and I love Open Source! :3

 <!--
 **Nenyoko/Nenyoko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.